 Gabriela is a British Academy Postdoctoral Fellow at Oxford’s History Faculty and a Junior Research Fellow at Jesus College.
 Her research focuses on the relationship between international law, trade and strategy in the nineteenth and twentieth centuries.
 She has been particularly interested in the role of jurists in international politics, and how law shapes political agendas.
 Another important research area is current security and defence affairs and particularly in the interaction of international law and strategy.

-Félix Krawatzek (University of Oxford) is a British Academy Postdoctoral Fellow at Oxford’s Department of Politics and International Relations and a Research Fellow at Nuffield College.
+Dr Félix Krawatzek (University of Oxford) was a British Academy Postdoctoral Fellow at Oxford’s Department of Politics and International Relations and a Research Fellow at Nuffield College and embarked on his new role as Senior Researcher at the Centre for East European and International Studies (ZOiS) in Berlin in 2018.
 He has a particular interest in comparative historical analysis and discourse analysis.
 His doctorate dealt with the political relevance of youth mobilisation and the ideas about youth in moments of regime crisis comparing contemporary Russia with other European cases of regime crisis.
 He has also done research on collective memory in particular in the European context and is involved in a project studying migrants’ remittances in a historical perspective.

 Dr. Sharon Leahy is a Lecturer in Human Geography at the University of St Andrews, Scotland.
 Her principal research interests focus broadly on strategies of marginalisation in the neoliberal era; culturally, economically and politically.
 Her concerns have built on the work applied in her PhD, to critically assess the discursive construction and performative constitution of difference and its impact on the most forgotten in society, most specifically migrant communities and ethnic minorities.
 She has acquired an explicit interest in the ways in which elites produce and regulate knowledge, allowing for the creation and legitimisation of certain understandings of cultural difference, the constitution of precarity, and discourses and practices surrounding transnational flows.
 Sharon is a qualitative geographer who seeks to examine the processes and responses involved in exclusionary, yet legally justified, state practices.
 Sharon is especially concerned with how neoliberalism fosters individualism and the ways in which the State shirks responsibility for protection of the individual, and offloads securitisation to its citizens.